Facing the truth is a game-changer. It serves as the foundation for personal growth, happiness, and success in all areas of life.

 • Speak to yourself like you would a friend.
 Would you talk to your buddy the way you talk to yourself?

-Power move: Next time you catch negative inner dialog, say “Cancel, cancel” out loud.
+Power move: The next time you catch a negative inner dialog, say “Cancel, cancel” out loud.
 It interrupts the pattern.
-Remember, challenging negative internal dialog isn’t about being delusional.
+Remember, challenging negative internal dialogue isn’t about being delusional.
 It’s about being fair to yourself.
 It’s about seeing the whole picture, not just the flaws.

 Look, we all have that inner critic.
 The question is: are you letting it run the show?
 Start small.
 Challenge one negative thought today.